gregoire-hw/go_thesis/README.md

 - [X] AUV localisation using DVL and IMU
 - [X] ASV localisation using GPS
 - [X] Localisation using EKF
-- [ ] Localisation using Trilateration and NLS methods
+- [X] Localisation using Particle Filter
 - [ ] ASV motion service

 ## List of program files: